Jzubia/SubnetCalculator/README.md

 # SubnetCalculators
 During my time at my Internship at Computex, I picked up on the concept of subnetting.
-Inspired by these computations and to get familiar with PowerShell, I decided to create my won Subnet Calculator!
+Inspired by these computations and to get familiar with PowerShell, I decided to create my own Subnet Calculator!
 (As well as a SubnetMask to CIDR notation calculator)

+I'm including the source code inside of a folder called "IPCalculator".

+The full code is available in a single file called "RunCalc", this was used to create the .exe file called "SubnetCalculator.exe".

+The Submask Converter source code is within "MasktoCIDR".
+The .exe file for this converter is called "SubMaskConv.exe".